Digital-Identity-Labs/ishigaki/README.md

 ## Any reasons not to use this?

 * It is *not* ready-to-use, and there is no UI or simplified configuration: you need to understand how to configure a Shibboleth IdP
 * It's got no warranty or support (but see Ishigaki Academic Edition details below)
-* It does not use the official Oracle JDK - it uses a high quality JDK from Zulu, but Shibboleth community support may depend on using Oracle's software (again, see below for other options)
+* It does not use the official Oracle JDK - it uses a high quality JDK from Zulu but Shibboleth community support may depend on using Oracle's software (again, see below for other options)
 * It requires other supporting services to provide TLS and user information
 * Docker should not be used in production unless you have a reliable process for regularly updating images and replacing containers
 * It's relatively new - we expect to find more bugs